 For thousands of years, in the fall of the year when the days got shorter and temperatures cooled off, Celtic druids of the British isles practiced what they called Samhain (sah-ween).
 They believed that at this time of the year the ghosts of the dead were able to mingle with the living because the sun god was losing his annual power struggle with Samhain, the god of death, resulting in the shorter periods of daylight as fall melds into winter.

-So, in the days and weeks preceding the occasion, Celtic priests went all over asking the locals for animals and human beings to be given up and sacrificed.
+So, in the days and weeks preceding the occasion, Celtic priests went all over the country asking the locals for animals and human beings to be given up and sacrificed.
 Those who complied were promised prosperity, and those refusing were threatened and cursed, thus the origin of “trick or treat.”
 A candle-lit pumpkin or skull was always displayed by those that gave, seeking the “treat.”

 The unfortunates who were given over were then forced into wicca cages and burned to death in diabolical nighttime worship ceremonies, all to appease Samhain.
-As they screamed in agony, and the smell of their burning flesh filled the air, the druids dressed in costumes made of animal skins and heads, would dance, chant and jump through the flames in the hope of warding off evil spirits.
+As they screamed in agony, and the smell of their burning flesh filled the air, the druids who dressed themselves in costumes made of animal skins and heads, would dance, chant and jump through the flames in the hope of warding off evil spirits.

 Obviously, the roots of what many see as an innocent act of dressing up and yelling “Trick or Treat” at someone’s doorway came from a serious violation of Christ’s teachings.
 Far too many give this holiday a much tamer origin, and it is embraced by western culture.
 Obviously this holiday isn’t going away and your children will want to participate.
 So, let them do it but conditionally.

 When they have reached an age where they can understand teach them the historical roots of how this holiday began.
-Then teach them about the holiday we Christians honor on November 1st, All Saints Day.
+Also, teach them about the holiday we Christians honor on November 1st, All Saints Day.

 So, if they insist let your youngsters participate in Halloween, but teach them about Reformation Day, or as some call it, All Saints Day, November 1st.